-&lt;sup>12 Current as of June 18, 2020
+16 Current as of June 18, 2020

-Flat Time = The day-to-day calendar time a prisoner is incarcerated, on residential confinement, or assigned to the custody of Parole and Probation for a reentry court program or a correctional program.
+Flat Time = The day-to-day calendar time a prisoner is incarcerated, on residential confinement, or assigned to the custody of Parole and Probation for a reentry court program17 or a correctional program18.
 Each "flat" credit represents a single calendar day a prisoner serves.

-Stat Credits = 20 credits each month for good behavior ("...who has no serious infraction of the regulations of the Department...").
+Stat Credits19 = 20 credits each month for good behavior ("...who has no serious infraction of the regulations of the Department...").
 Stat credits are prorated for partial months of incarceration.

-Work $Credits^{16} = 10$ credits each month for work or study ("...diligence in labor and study...").
+Work Credits 20 = 10 credits each month for work or study ("...diligence in labor and study...").
 Work credits may be prorated for partial months.

-Camp Work Credits = 10 credits each month while assigned to a restitution center, conservation camp or a work release program.
+Camp Work Credits21 = 10 credits each month while assigned to a restitution center, conservation camp or a work release program.
 This is not a separate category in the NDOC system, and these credits are combined with work credits when the offender is assigned to applicable facilities.

-Educational Achievement Credits = Prisoners can earn the following credits for making educational achievements as follows:
+Educational Achievement Credits22 = Prisoners can earn the following credits for making educational achievements as follows: